 Teachers of English 10 mark their students’ examinations using the Marking Guide that is provided when examinations are shipped to schools.
 The Marking Guide follows the Tables of Specifications published in the NSE English 10 Information Guide available in the Documents tab on this website.
 It is the teacher’s mark that counts towards 20% of the course mark.

 A scoring session is held each year to score all students’ examinations.
 The individual, school and region/board results provided by Student Assessment and Evaluation at the Department of Education are based on this scoring session.
-Teachers are invited to apply to be scorers at the summer scoring session.
-Application forms for this session can be accessed under the Scoring Session tab on this website in the spring.
+Teachers are invited to apply to be scorers at the provincial scoring session.
+Application forms for this session can be accessed under the Professional Opportunities tab on this website.

 An NSE English 10 information webinar can be accessed by teachers in the Digial Video Library (DVL).
 This webinar presents an overview of the examination and provides guidance in using the scoring rubrics.